SMS Phone Number Guide | Get a Text Number Online for SMS

 3. 10DLC vs. toll-free numbers vs. virtual numbers vs. short codes

-4. How to get an SMS phone number for business text messaging
+4. How to get an SMS phone number for texting

-By the end, you should know exactly what kind of number you need to start texting.
+By the end, you’ll have the knowledge you need to start texting.

 Read on for more.